Specification of bridge steelwork

 The purpose of a structural steelwork specification is to state what materials and products should be used and how work (fabrication and erection) should be carried out, in order to ensure that the completed structure meets the designer’s assumptions and the client’s needs.

 The principal document for the technical requirements for bridge steelwork is BS EN 1090-2 but the complete ‘execution specification’ comprises a range of contractual documents, including drawings, a general specification with technical requirements for supply of materials and products and for workmanship, and project-specific requirements for the individual structure.
-Project-specific requirements may be influenced by client authority requirements such as the Specification for Highway Works
+Project-specific requirements may be influenced by client authority requirements such as the Specification for Highway Works, or Network Rail's Specification for structural steelwork which is now very similar.

 Rules for the design of steelwork are given in Eurocode 3 Design of steel structures.
 Within Part 1-1 of that Eurocode, the following basic assumption is stated: "fabrication and erection complies with EN 1090" (this assumption is maintained in Eurocode 3 Part 2).

-BS EN 1090, Execution of steel structures and aluminium structures, consists of three parts, of which two are relevant for steel bridges:
+BS EN 1090, Execution of steel structures and aluminium structures, consists of four parts, of which two are relevant for steel bridges:

 - Part 1: Requirements for conformity assessment of structural components